 According to Jean Slutsky, PCORI’s Chief Engagement and Dissemination Officer, “This forum was selected for Engagement Award funding because it brings together patients and other stakeholders to explore critical issues related to CER and communicate PCORI-funded research findings to key stakeholders.
 We look forward to working with the ATA throughout the course of their 2019 project.”

 Dr. Smith’s project, and the other projects approved for funding by the PCORI Engagement Award Program, were selected through a highly competitive review process in which applications were assessed for their ability to meet PCORI’s engagement goals and objectives, as well as program criteria.

 For more information about PCORI’s funding to support engagement efforts, visit http://www.pcori.org/content/eugene-washington-pcori-engagement-awards/.

 About PCORI: PCORI is an independent, non-profit organization authorized by Congress in 2010 to fund comparative effectiveness research that will provide patients, their caregivers, and clinicians with the evidence needed to make better-informed health and healthcare decisions.
 PCORI is committed to seeking input from a broad range of stakeholders to guide its work.

 About the ATA

-ATA is a nonprofit association based in Washington, DC with a membership network of more than 10,000 industry leaders and healthcare professionals.
-As the only organization completely focused on telehealth, the ATA is working to change the way the world thinks about telemedicine and virtual care.
+ATA is a nonprofit association based in Washington, DC with a broad and inclusive member network of technology solution providers and payers, as well as partner organizations and alliances.
+As the only organization completely focused on advancing telehealth, the ATA is working to change the way the world thinks about healthcare.